 Journalism that is not only dedicated to the truth and balanced coverage, but strengthens the Haverford College community by following the values of honesty, integrity and concern for the community outlined in our Statement of Purpose.

 The Clerk strives to publish content that is intellectually stimulating, factually and grammatically accurate, reflective of the values expressed in the Honor Code, and representative of a variety of perspectives from the Haverford community.
 Please note that we reserve the right not to publish any piece the editorial board feels is not in keeping with our mission or standards.

 The Clerk is looking for writers, editors, photographers, web designers and artists.
-We hold meetings Sunday nights at 8:00 pm in DC Basement Student Conference Room.
+We hold meetings Sunday nights at 7:45 pm in DC Basement room 030.
 Interested in freelancing?
 Check out the “Write” tab above.